Key and Message Semantic-Security over State-Dependent Channels: Introduction

-The coding scheme used herein is inspired by \cite{Goldfeld_SDWTC2016}.
+The coding scheme used herein is an extension of the scheme in~\cite{Goldfeld_SDWTC2016}.
 Namely, an over-populated superposition codebook that encodes the entire confidential message in its outer layer is utilized.
-Using the redundancies in the inner and outer layers, the transmission is correlated with the state sequence by means of the likelihood encoder \cite{Cuff_Song_Likelihood2016}.
-Although the redundancy indices are chosen as part of the encoding process, we show that their true distribution is close to uniform.
-Consequently, as long as a certain redundancy index is kept secret (along with the confidential message), it may be declared as a SK.
-The security analysis is based on constructing the inner codebook such that it is better observable by the eavesdropper, making the inner layer index decodable by him/her.
-This enhances the secrecy resources that the legitimate parties can extract from the outer layer, which they use to secure the SM and part of the redundancy index of the outer layer.
-The latter is declared as the SK.
+Using the redundancies in the inner and outer layers, the transmission is correlated with the state sequence by means of the likelihood encoder~\cite{Cuff_Song_Likelihood2016}.
+Constructing the inner codebook such that it is better observable by the eavesdropper (thus making the inner layer index decodable by him/her) enhances the secrecy resources that the legitimate parties can extract from the outer layer.
+The legitimate receiver decodes the entire codeword.

+Compared to the scheme from~\cite{Goldfeld_SDWTC2016}, and inspired by~\cite{Prabhakaran_SKSM2012}, our superposition code introduces an additional binning of the outer code layer (which also encodes the SM), that results in an additional redundancy index.
+Both redundancy indices are used to correlate the transmission with the observed state sequence.
+Based on distribution approximation arguments we show that the new index is approximately independent of the SM and uniform.
+Since the legitimate receiver decodes both layers, securing the new redundancy index along with the SM, establishes it as a SK.

 Our results are derived under the strict metric of semantic-security (SS).
-The SS criterion is a cryptographic gold standard that was adapted to the WTC framework (of computationally unbounded adversaries with a noisy observation) in \cite{Vardy_Semantic_WTC2012}.
-As was shown in \cite{Vardy_Semantic_WTC2012}, SS is equivalent to negligible mutual information (MI) between the confidential information (in our case, the SM-SK pair) and the eavesdropper's observations, when maximized over all possible message distributions.
-The proof of SS relies on the strong SCL for superposition \cite[Lemma 1]{Goldfeld_SDWTC2016} and the heterogeneous SCL \cite[Lemma~1]{Goldfeld_AVWTC2016}.

-Since the past secrecy results from \cite{SDWTC_Chen_HanVinck2006,Khisti_Key_Agreement2011,Bassi2016secretKey,Prabhakaran_SKSM2012} were derived under the weak secrecy metric (i.e., a vanishing \emph{normalized} MI with respect to a \emph{uniformly distributed} message-key pair), our achievability outperforms those schemes, not only in terms of the achievable rate pairs, but also in the upgraded sense of security.
+The SS criterion is a cryptographic gold standard that was adapted to the WTC framework (of computationally unbounded adversaries with a noisy observation) in~\cite{Vardy_Semantic_WTC2012}.
+As was shown in~\cite{Vardy_Semantic_WTC2012}, SS is equivalent to negligible mutual information (MI) between the confidential information (in our case, the SM-SK pair) and the eavesdropper's observations, when maximized over all possible message distributions.
+Our security analysis follows~\cite{Goldfeld_SDWTC2016}: the proof of SS relies on the strong SCL for superposition~\cite[Lemma 1]{Goldfeld_SDWTC2016} and the heterogeneous SCL~\cite[Lemma~1]{Goldfeld_AVWTC2016}.
+Since the past secrecy results from~\cite{SDWTC_Chen_HanVinck2006,Khisti_Key_Agreement2011,Bassi2016secretKey,Prabhakaran_SKSM2012} were derived under the weak secrecy metric (i.e., a vanishing \emph{normalized} MI with respect to a \emph{uniformly distributed} message-key pair), our achievability outperforms those schemes, not only in terms of the achievable rate pairs, but also in the upgraded sense of security.